skipcloud/skipcloud.github.io/_posts/2020-06-07-ruby:-blocks,-procs,-and-lambdas.md

 ```

 Notice that I had to include parentheses when calling `:do_thing`, leaving them
 out is a syntax error.
-If you used a multi-line `do end` block instead you can leave off
+If a multi-line `do end` block is used instead you can
-the parentheses.
+leave off the parentheses.

 ```ruby
 do_thing "skip" do |var|